 The free-standing ancient Greek sculptures of nude male youths made by Shin are perfect replicas of the originals.
 She actually preserved the missing limbs, cracks and other defects that were on the classical sculptures.
-Shin’s vases are also replica.
+Shin’s vases are also replicas.
 The originals from China were created and sold in the European market between the 16th and 20th centuries.
 The vases feature dragons, warriors and other essential elements that depict Chinese culture.
-When you look at them, you will notice the careful carving and also will be attracted by the scent of the soap, used to make the works.
+When you look at them, you will notice the careful carving and be attracted by the scent of the soap used to create the works.

 Video: Meekyoung Shin speaks about her Soap Vase Carving